Ktipiti Greek Pepper and Feta Dip

 RETURN TO THE HOME FOR NEW AND DELICIOUS RECIPES… Do you like my recipes?
 Then follow me on your favorite social network!

-You can find me on INSTAGRAM PINTEREST YOU TUBE TWITTER and on the blog’s page on Facebook to not miss any recipes or specials and to comment with me on the various preparations!!!
+Find me on INSTAGRAM PINTEREST YOU TUBE TWITTER and on the blog’s page on Facebook to avoid missing any recipes or specials and to comment with me on various preparations!!!
 Copyright © 2022 Annalisa Altini, All rights reserved

 Annalisa says…

-While researching online, I also found some recipes for the KTIPITI Greek dip that do not include yogurt… I find it makes everything more delicate and creamy, but as always, try it and maybe add yogurt only after blending feta and peppers to evaluate the taste!
+While researching online, I also found KTIPITI Greek dip recipes that don’t include yogurt.
+For me, it makes the whole thing more delicate and creamy, but as always, try it out and maybe add the yogurt only after blending feta and peppers to assess the flavor!

 Author image